mklarqvist/StormBitmaps/README.md

 # FastIntersectCount

 These functions compute the set intersection count of pairs of **equal-sized** integer sets.
+Several functions exploit set sparsity by using additional information such as integer indices or reduction preprocessors.

 Compile test suite with: `make` and run `./fast_intersect_count`

 ## Computing set intersections